imperva/stepping/README.md

 }
 ```

+NOTE: When the Distribution strategy is set to SharedDistributionStrategy and Bound Queue Capacity is configured, the
+capacity size the *total* capacity *for all* the duplicated nodes together.

 ### Steps Identity
 Since version 3.6.x each Step implements interface Identity meant to give each Step a unique friendly name.
 This interface
 has a default implementation which concatenates the Step class name and the object hashcode.